unitycontainer/documentation/tutorials/registration/Type/registration.md

 For more information about lifetime management see <xref:Tutorial.Lifetime.Overview>

-## Creating object Instances
+## Configuring Creation Pipeline

-Unity instantiates an objects by creating a resolver pipeline and executing the pipeline with passed in injection values.
-Each pipeline consists of several steps with each step performing part of the initialization.
+Unity instantiates an objects by creating a resolver pipeline and executing it with passed in injection values.
+Each pipeline consists of a several steps with each step performing part of the initialization.

 How the pipeline is assembled and what values are injected is controlled by collection of [Injection Member](xref:Unity.Injection.InjectionMember) objects passed to registration method.
 The normal steps of the object creation process are: